 Should we all know the origin of our food?

 That’s a long-standing question of debate amongst the USDA, the World Trade Organization, livestock producers and consumer advocacy groups.
 And it still seems to be up-in-the-air.

 Page 881 of the farm bill states: “Mandatory Country of Origin Labeling of Beef, Pork, Lamb, Chicken, Goat Meat, Wild and Farm-raised Fish and Shellfish, Perishable Agricultural Commodities, Peanuts, Pecans, Ginseng and Macadamia Nuts.”

 Clearly, the farm bill doesn’t seem to oppose the new “country of origin labeling” rules outlined by the Obama administration in 2013.
 So it follows, that labels must now present where the meat product was born, raised and slaughtered.

 The “farm-to-fork” community and other consumer groups are in favor of the labeling rules.
 The livestock industry, however, is in strong opposition (especially big-time meat-packing companies, such as Tysons Foods).
 These companies have fought the new rules in federal court, arguing that these mandates are too high-maintenance and may cause troublesome trade relations with Canada, Mexico and other countries.

 Thoughts on the new Farm Bill?
 Please share!

 Dairy farmer?
 Ranch owner?
-Bankers South, an established ag lending company, is here to serve your farmland financing needs.
+AgAmerica, an established ag lending company, is here to serve your farmland financing needs.
 Our AgAmerica farm loans and ranch loans cover all facets of farming, from smaller dairy farms to vast cattle ranches.
 When it’s time to start buying more cattle or farm equipment, these ag loans are a great option!